icsm-au/DynAdjust/README.md

 - <https://software.seek.intel.com/performance-libraries>

-As stated on this website, Intel's performance libraries are *free to use for personal and commercial applications.*
+As stated on this website, Intel's performance libraries are _free to use for personal and commercial applications_.